 You could also do a variation of this in the weeks before Valentine's Day.
 Create a handmade Valentine's night and make some cards to send.
 Don't forget some snacks that follow the Valentine's Day theme.
 Cupcakes with pink frosting are always a hit.

-Dinner parties are great for a larger groups of friends, and Valentine's Day is the perfect time to get your single and coupled up friends together.
+Dinner parties are great for larger groups of friends, and Valentine's Day is the perfect time to get your single and coupled-up friends together.
 Some couples skip Valentine's Day, while others may want to pop in before heading out for a night on their own.

 Your single friends, meanwhile, will appreciate the chance to hang out and have fun on a day where they might be feeling especially lonely.
-Have everyone bring a dish in the theme of Valentine's Day, such as all heart-shaped items or pink and red foods.
+Have everyone bring a Valentine's Day-themed dish, such as all heart-shaped items or pink and red foods.

 If you can't sneak away, see if a local spa can come to you.
 Home spa parties are one way to indulge in the comfort of your home.
 Treat your friends or have everyone chip in for the cost, and then enjoy.